-Tomato is one of the most popular vegetable crop of global importance and belongs to the family of Solanaceae.
-It is the most impotent commercial subtropical vegetable crop of India and ranks second in both area and production.
-Tomato lose its viability and vigour rapidly in storage.
+Tomato is one of the most popular vegetable crops of global importance and belongs to the family of Solanaceae and it is the most important commercial subtropical vegetable crop of India ranks second in both area and production.
 The success of seedling establishment at the field level largely depends on the initial quality of the seed.
-In recent times, various quality improvement treatments are given to the seeds as a pre- sowing treatment (Manjunatha et al. 2008).
-Seed coating is a pre- sowing technique, where in an external material is applied on the seed which does not obscure its shape.
-Polymer is a film coating chemical normally applied over seed without significantly increasing the size or weight of seeds (Manjunathaet al. 2008).
-This type of plasticizer polymers form a flexible film that prevent dusting off and loss of fungicide during handling and are rapidly soluble in water (hydrophilic), so as not to impede with normal germination (Manjunatha et al. 2008 and Trivedi and Gunasekaran 2013).
+In recent times various quality improvement treatment are given to the seeds as a presowing treatment.
+Seed coating is a pre-sowing technique, where an external material is applied on the seed which does not obscure its shape.
+Polymer is a

+Krishi Vigyan Kendra (ICAR-Vivekananda Parvatiya Krishi Anusandhan Sansthan, Almora), Chinyalisiur, Uttarkashi, Uttarakhand film coating chemical normally applied over seed without significantly increasing the size or weight of seeds.
+This type of plasticizer polymers form a flexible film that prevent dusting off and loss of fungicide during handling and are rapidly soluble in water (hydrophilic), so as not to impede with normal germination.

 The application of polymers to seed serves as an extra exterior shell in order to give the desired seed characteristics viz. quick or delayed water uptake and enhanced germination that would be beneficial for better emergence and establishment in the given environment (Clayton 1988).
 Film coating along with colorant is an emerging pre-sowing seed management technique, recommended for high value agricultural crops (Savitri et al. 1994 and Manjunatha et al. 2008).
-Hence, an attempt was made to prolong the longevity of the seeds through seed management practices under ambient storage conditions.
+Hence, an attempt was made to prolong the longevity of the seeds through seed management practices for ambient storage conditions.